TFMV/dq/art/article.md

 > "Our documentation was 'not written.'
 It was first 'designed,' and we filled in the content."
 > — Piotr Czarnas, creator of DQOps

 In most engineering teams, documentation is an afterthought.
-It’s what you slap together before launch—or worse, after.
+It's what you slap together before launch—or worse, after.
 A formality.
 A chore.

 But DQOps, a modern data quality platform, flips that script.
-Its documentation doesn’t feel like an appendix—it feels like part of the product.
+Its documentation doesn't feel like an appendix—it feels like part of the product.
 Structured, clear, and deeply intentional.
 It reads like something built with the same precision as the system it describes.

 And that made something click for me.

 Maybe the reason DQOps gets data quality right is the same reason its documentation stands out: both were designed—not just assembled.

 The best documentation, like the best data pipelines, is built on trust, transparency, and structure.
-And DQOps doesn’t just document those values—it embodies them.
+And DQOps doesn't just document those values—it embodies them.

-## Documentation as Interface
+## Docs That Don't Just Describe—They Deliver

 Most open source projects evolve in bursts—features come fast, and documentation lags behind, gasping for air.
 Developers learn to live with it.
 You skim the README, squint at a half-written guide, and hope the source code tells the rest of the story.

 DQOps breaks that pattern.

-Its documentation doesn’t feel bolted on.
+Its documentation doesn't feel bolted on.
 It feels baked in.
-From the moment you open the repo, it’s clear: this system was documented as it was built, not after the fact.
-The /docs directory isn’t a dumping ground—it’s a structured knowledge system.
-Architecture, workflows, configuration, rule design—it’s all there, organized intentionally.
+From the moment you open the repo, it's clear: this system was documented as it was built, not after the fact.
+The /docs directory isn't a dumping ground—it's a structured knowledge system.
+Architecture, workflows, configuration, rule design—it's all there, organized intentionally.

-They even have a documentation guide that serves as a kind of table of contents for the reader’s mental model.
-You don’t have to guess where to start.
-You don’t have to reverse-engineer the system just to get your bearings.
+They even have a documentation guide that serves as a kind of table of contents for the reader's mental model.
+You don't have to guess where to start.
+You don't have to reverse-engineer the system just to get your bearings.

 The architecture docs are a standout.
 Instead of listing components in isolation, they present the system as a living whole—complete with deployment topologies and real-world scenarios.
-The diagrams don’t just show what is—they suggest what could be.
-That’s rare.
+The diagrams don't just show what is—they suggest what could be.
+That's rare.

 This kind of documentation helps everyone.
 New users get an on-ramp.
 Power users get a framework to think through extensions and edge cases.
 And maintainers get fewer support questions because the answers are already where they belong.

-DQOps treats documentation like an interface—one that’s just as important as the CLI or the UI.
+DQOps treats documentation like an interface—one that's just as important as the CLI or the UI.

 ## Architecture That Embodies Design-First Principles